- Can a Window Air Conditioner Be Recharged?

 Yes, like any HVAC unit, a window air conditioner can be recharged.

-The correct refrigerant will be needed analog with HVAC gauges.
+The correct refrigerant will be needed along with HVAC gauges.

-The steps to recharge a window A/C unit are the same as any HVAC unit by adding in the correct amount of refrigerant.
+The steps to recharge a window air conditioner unit are the same as any HVAC unit by adding in the correct amount of refrigerant.

 Recharging a unit is not difficult, but if you have never worked with HVAC refrigerants, be sure to study the basics.